Top 10 Things to Do in Airlie Beach and Bowen, QLD

 Queensland's Airlie Beach has long been a popular stop on the east coast backpacker trail, but today it's a holiday hot spot for anyone wanting to experience the beauty of the Whitsunday Islands.
 Break out the boardies and bikinis, and tick off these ten fabulous things to do in Airlie and its northern neighbour Bowen.

 There are some places in the world that are bigger than the hype, better than the Instagram images, and more captivating in real life than you could ever imagine.

 North Queensland’s Airlie Beach is such a place.
-While that might sound like quite a lot of expectations to put on the suntanned shoulders of one little beach town, relax.
+And while that might sound like a lot of expectation to put on the suntanned shoulders of one little beach town, relax.
 Because it’s not just what Airlie ‘is’ that’s so irresistible; it’s the many possibilities it presents.

-2. Go to a gallery or festival
+3. Go to a gallery

 4. Soak up the beauty of the Whitsundays